The Foundation – Center for Contemporary Arts

 - Oskár Čepan award:

-Named after a foremost Slovak art historian Oskár Čepán (1925 – 1992), Oskár Čepán award is a prestigious competition created in 1996 by Wendy W. Luers (Foundation – Center for Contemporary Arts, USA) and F-CCA administrates this competition in Slovakia.
-The competition is intended for young fine artists under 35 years of age active in the fields of painting, sculpture, graphic arts, drawing, installation, photography, multimedia and video art.
+Named after a foremost Slovak art historian Oskár Čepán (1925 – 1992), Oskár Čepán award is a prestigious competition created in 1996 by Wendy W. Luers (Foundation – Center for Contemporary Arts, USA) and F-CCA administrates this competition in Slovakia in the frame of YVAA international network.
+The competition is intended for young fine artists under 40 years of age active in the fields of painting, sculpture, graphic arts, drawing, installation, photography, multimedia and video art.
 The aim is to support development of young art scene in Slovakia and to reinforce expert reflection on Slovak creations.
 Every year, realization phase runs from March to December and official award ceremony goes along with exhibition of works of the four finalists and a rich cultural programs.

 F-CCA past activities